Outbound sales: definition, process and strategies

 Test it out

-Testing your sequences is vital, especially if you’re just starting out.
+Testing your sequences is vital, especially if you’re starting.
 You can do this by engaging with prospects on various channels and trialing a selection of tailored messages.
+Then, you can review what’s got the best response (and do more of it).

 Make it personal

 The current climate makes standing out harder than ever.
 Nothing is more of a turn-off than receiving a cold call or email where the person knows nothing about you.
-Remember, above all you need to send relevant messages!
+Remember, above all, you need to send relevant messages!

 Do your research.
 Adding significant details like acknowledging they’ve just started a new role at the company makes you stand out.